ska-telescope/ska-src-mm-image-discovery/README.md

 The API endpoint logic is within the `src/rest/server.py` with `/ping` and `/health` endpoints provided as a reference.

-### Bypassing AuthN/Z

-AuthN/Z can be bypassed for development by setting `DISABLE_AUTHENTICATION=yes` in the environment.

 ## Deployment

 Deployment is managed by docker-compose or helm.